Trent-AI/Nueral-Classification-Q-Learning/README.md

 This file will first run a explicit Q-learning algorithm to find the values of each state of a hard coded maze.
 Then, a simple neural network will train to classifiy each state with the move corresponding to the highest Q-value.
 However, in this implementation, there is a 1% chance the network is pushed in a random direction.
 This network was unable to fully learn the map and would get stuck if pushed.
-However, it did learn the fastest path
+However, it did learn the fastest path.